BFS - Yousef's Notes

 BFS

+Both complete and cost-optimal (with equal action costs).
+Tradeoffs regarding time and space complexity.
 BFS explores the graph one layer at a time.
 It looks at all the neighbors of a starting node before moving on to the next level.
 A queue is used to keep track of what comes next.

 BFS is particularly useful for